kancharlaNarmadha/1B/README.md

-# EX 12B Comparable and Comparator Interface
+# EX 12C Java Stack & Vector
 ## DATE:
 ## AIM:
-To write a java program to illustrate Comparator using a separate class(Percentage comparator).Read student name and percentage of student).Display in highest percentage to low using comparator.
+To write a java program to read and  print the  elements using vector in java collection.

+Note:

+Use addElement method().